Client-Engineering-Indonesia/watsonx-incubation-2024-May/README.md

 ## two days agenda
 Below is the agenda for the watsonx Incubation Program 2024 in Indonesia:

 ![WatsonX Logo](https://github.com/Client-Engineering-Indonesia/watsonx-incubation-2/assets/20800128/63336c16-1629-4391-be55-1ab58a234963)

+We encourage all participants to actively engage in the program, ask questions, and seek assistance if needed.
+Stay tuned for updates and announcements regarding the schedule or any additional resources that may enhance your learning experience.
+We're excited about your participation and the opportunity to explore the potential of watsonx technologies together!

 Happy Coding!